MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 8. You can now complete your sign in.
 You should be on the azure portal landing page.
 If you see that your sign in time has expired, just reenter the password, SC900-Lab.

 9. Sign-out of the Azure portal and close your browser window.

+### Task 4 (Optional)

-#### Task 4 (Optional): In this task you, as user Adele Vance, will go through the process of resetting your password.
+In this task you, as user Adele Vance, will go through the process of resetting your password

 1. Open Microsoft Edge.

-2. In the address bar enter login.microsoftonline.com.
+2. In the address bar enter **login.microsoftonline.com**.

 3. Sign in as Adele Vance, by entering your email **AdeleV@WWLxZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)and select the **Next** button.
 You may, instead, see a Pick an account window open, if so, select the account for Adele Vance.

 4. From the Enter password window, select **Forgot my password**.

 5. The Get back into your account window opens.
 Verify that the email for Adele Vance, AdeleV@WWLxZZZZ.onmicrosoft.com, is shown in the email or username box.
 If not, enter it.

 6. In the empty box, enter the characters displayed in image or the words from the audio.
 Once you have entered them, select **Next**.

 7. The screen shows Get back into your account and shows Verification step 1 > choose a new password.
 Leave the default setting **Text my mobile phone**.
 You are prompted to enter your mobile phone number.
 Once you have entered it, select the **Text button**.
 If, during the registration you selected email, the Get back into your account window will indicate You will receive an email containing a verification code at your alternate email address.
 Select **Email**.

 8. Enter the verification code then press **Next**.